 As social media platforms increasingly shape economic, social and political discourse, new policies are being proposed to regulate them.
-We discuss two prominent pieces of legislation to mandate independent oversight and transparency research on platforms: Platform Accountability and Transparency Act (PATA [66, 83], proposed in the US) and Digital Services Act (DSA [25], to be enforced in the EU starting in 2024).
+We discuss two prominent pieces of legislation to mandate independent oversight and transparency research on platforms: Platform Accountability and Transparency Act (PATA [21, 79], proposed in the US) and Digital Services Act (DSA [33], to be enforced in the EU starting in 2024).

-PATA was proposed in December 2021 to mandate platform support for independent research on algorithmic transparency [83].
+PATA proposes mandating platforms to support independent research on algorithmic transparency.
+A discussion draft was originally proposed in December 2021 [20], followed by a formal introduction of the bill in December 2022 [21].
 The proposal covers all large platforms with at least 25 million unique monthly users.
 It mandates the platforms make data available to "qualified researchers" who will study how platforms negatively impact individuals and society.
 Only researchers and projects vetted and approved by the National Science Foundation (NSF) will be allowed to access platforms' data.

-DSA was proposed in the EU in December 2020 to regulate digital platforms and services [25].
+DSA was proposed in the EU in December 2020 to regulate digital platforms and services [34].
 DSA covers a broader set of entities beyond large social media platforms, including online marketplaces and app stores.
-While DSA has a broader in scope than PATA, it similarly mandates platforms to allow scrutiny of their algorithms by "vetted researchers" (Article 31 [25]).
-DSA was approved and passed as a law in July 2022 [26, 27].
+While DSA has a broader scope than PATA, it similarly mandates platforms to allow scrutiny of their algorithms by "vetted researchers" (Article 40 [33]).
+DSA was approved and passed as a law in November 2022 [34].

 Both PATA and DSA recognize the need to ensure safeguards to protect privacy during platform auditing.
-PATA emphasizes user privacy, with the necessity to "establish reasonable privacy and cybersecurity safeguards" for user data, and to ensure the data platforms provide is "proportionate to the needs of the [...] researchers to complete the qualified research project" [83].
-DSA acknowledges platform's desire for "protection of confidential information, in particular trade secrets" [25] when conducting audits.
+PATA emphasizes user privacy, with the necessity to "establish reasonable privacy and cybersecurity safeguards" for user data, and to ensure the data platforms provide is "proportionate to the needs of the [...] researchers to complete the qualified research project" [21].
+DSA acknowledges platforms' desire for "protection of confidential information, in particular trade secrets" [33] when conducting audits.
 To mitigate the risks to users and platforms, both proposals require vetting auditors, their projects, and results before they are published.
 Prior to our work, no actionable technical proposals put forth methods to implement such auditor access while protecting users' privacy and platforms' proprietary algorithms.

 Platforms themselves also often cite their need to protect user privacy as a handicap for their transparency and self-policing capabilities [1, 6].
-For example, Facebook has argued laws such as the EU's GDPR constrain their efforts for making data available to researchers [85].
-In line with this argument, Facebook has constrained transparency efforts through actions such as providing data without sufficient granularity and accuracy needed to conduct meaningful audits through its Ad Archive APIs [22, 65, 85], and shutting down accounts used for transparency research by NYU's Ad Observatory project [15].
-In a partnership Facebook made with Social Science One, Facebook cited GDPR concerns and agreed to share data only using a differentially private mechanism [48].
-Other social media platforms such as Twitter have also raised the challenges of sharing data for auditing for societal benefit while protecting the privacy of users [43].
+For example, Facebook has argued that laws such as the EU's GDPR constrain their efforts to make data available to researchers [60, 100].
+In line with this argument, Facebook has constrained transparency efforts through actions such as providing data without sufficient granularity and accuracy needed to conduct meaningful audits through its Ad Archive APIs [29, 78, 100], and shutting down accounts used for transparency research by NYU's Ad Observatory project [18].
+In a partnership Facebook made with Social Science One, Facebook cited GDPR concerns and agreed to share data only using a differentially private mechanism [60].
+Other social media platforms such as Twitter have also raised the challenges of sharing data for auditing for societal benefit while protecting the privacy of users [53].

-Given policymakers' and platforms' concern about privacy, implementing PATA and DSA requires solving methodological challenges to increasing transparency while safeguarding the privacy of users.
+Overall, the legislative proposals demonstrate society's need for increasing transparency.
+Given policymakers' and platforms' concern about privacy, implementing these proposals requires solving methodological challenges to increasing transparency while safeguarding the privacy of users.
 Our auditing framework (§4) suggests that these policy requirements can be made concrete and viable with our proposed methodology.